— Sex and the law in the UK

 GREVIO recognises that civil-society organisations are an important source of information.
 It invites national and regional NGOs and their networks to contribute to the evaluation procedure by submitting information on the implementation of the convention.

-This report has been developed by Sex Matters, Fair Play for Women and Transgender Trend; and is being submitted together with LGB Alliance, the Women’s Rights Network, For Women Scotland and Merched Cymru, and in collaboration with other groups working on sex-based rights in the UK.
+This report has been developed by Sex Matters, Fair Play For Women and Transgender Trend; and is being submitted together with LGB Alliance, the Women’s Rights Network, For Women Scotland and Merched Cymru, and in collaboration with other groups working on sex-based rights in the UK.
 It is concerned in particular with the operation of the the legal framework on sex discrimination and positive action for women in the UK.
 Annex 1 cross-references these concerns to the convention.

 It argues and provides evidence that: